-Coinsurance - An amount you may be required to pay as your share of the cost for services.
+Coinsurance - An amount you may be required to pay as your share of the cost for services after you pay any deductibles.
 Coinsurance is usually a percentage (for example, 20%).

 Coinsurance for in-network services is based upon contractually negotiated rates (when available for the specific covered service to which the coinsurance applies) or Medicare Allowable Cost, depending on our contractual arrangements for the service.